 This program is offered & open to the serious ballet student at the intermediate or advanced level ages 12 and older currently training a minimum of 4 days per week including having already begun Pointe work.
 Students who are interested in participating in the program MUST be serious about their commitment and training to be a part of this program.
 The level of technique given in classes, physical demands, and mental discipline needed for this program must ALL be exemplary.
+The schedule of the classes will be mornings during workdays and later evenings/weekends based on studio availability.
+In each individual class, the teacher will push the student to the level on par with other national schools: School of American Ballet, The Rock School of Ballet, Boston Ballet School, etc.; as well as providing training for all elite ballet competitions including YAGB, UBC, ADC, and World Ballet Comp.
 Students interested in this program are to contact the Academy directly for scheduling.
-This program is based on private/semi-private classes with student & instructor according to availability on both parties and may further develop into a small class structure if demand allows.
+This program is based on private/semi-private classes with student & intructor according to availability on both parties and may further develop into a small class structure if demand allows.
 All private classes at the Academy must be scheduled through the front desk at the Academy and with Director approval.

 In addition, the serious ballet student who participates in this program is eligible to audition for and perform in the Academy of Ballet’s annual Nutcracker Ballet production, so long as they are enrolled in a minimum of 3 days of technique classes at the Academy.

 Intermediate/Advanced level technique classes scheduled at the Academy is as follows: